alvarohqr/alvarohqr/README.md

 About me:

 - 📍 I'm 27 and I'm from México.
-- 🎓 I got my Bachelor's Degree in Mechatronics at Instituto Tecnológico de Sonora (ITSON).
+- 🎓 I got my Master's Degree of Sciencie in Engineering at Instituto Tecnológico de Sonora (ITSON).
-- 🔭 I’m currently pursuing a Master's Degree of Sciencie in Engineering.
 - 🌱 I’m interested in C/C++, Python, Rust and Java.
 - 💼 Open to work!
 - 📫 How to reach me: alvarohqr@gmail.com